All students should annually apply for financial aid.

 Other Application Requirements:

 The U.S. Department of Education strongly suggests that families use the IRS Data Retrieval tool when filing FAFSA forms.
 The federal government randomly selects financial aid applications to go through a process called Verification each year.
 In addition, the Financial Aid Office is required to resolve all conflicting information and obtain documentation and explanations for all unusual circumstances.
 If you are selected for Verification, have conflicting information or unusual circumstances, the Financial Aid Office will request additional documentation or information to support your application, such as your federal tax returns and W2 form, proof of citizenship, child support paid, etc. If documentation or information is requested you must provide it as quickly as possible.
 The deadline for completing verification and resolving all issues with your application is April 1st for the Fall semester and December 1st for the Spring semester.
-Students who submit requested documentation or information after those dates may not have their aid available in time to pay their bills for those semesters.
+Students who submit requested documentation or information after those dates may not have their aid available by the payment due date for those semesters.

 When to Expect your Award Notice: